8 Most Destructive Floods in the Denver Region’s History

 April 19, 2018

-The Denver region is known for 300 days of sunshine.
-However, the region is also susceptible to catastrophic flooding.
-Below are seven of the most destructive floods in the history of the Denver region.
+Below are eight of the most destructive floods in the history of the Denver region.
 When possible, we’ve adjusted all of the listed monetary amounts to match 2018 dollars.

 1. 1965 Flood — 21 deaths statewide, ~$4 billion in damages

 This flood remains the largest in Colorado history, and one of the most expensive in terms of the damage it caused throughout the state.
-It prompted the building of Chatfield Reservoir and Bear Creek Reservoir, and changed the face of the city.
+It prompted the building of Chatfield Reservoir and Bear Creek Reservoir and changed the face of the city.

 2. 2013 Regional Flood — 10 deaths statewide, $3.9 billion in damages